 Required Core Courses (18 hours):

 Students are required to take this course during their first two semesters of graduate study.
-This course is required for all programs leading to the master in education degree, and provides an introduction to educational technology.
+This course provides an introduction to educational technology.
 This course uses a research-based approach to explore how educational technologies can be applied to enhance educator effectiveness and assist learners in reaching their objectives.
 Students will also develop strategies for evaluating new educational technologies as they emerge.

 This course recognizes the need to support the learning of all students and will expose graduate-level students to the challenges, issues, and experiences faced by students from groups identified by race, ethnicity, language, socioeconomic status, exceptionalities, sexual identity, religion, and culture.